 After a decade of working with Fortune 500 companies and completing more than 200 successful engagements, we at Ignite Advisory Group have worked with some outstanding client or customer advisory board (CAB) program managers.
 These are the point people tasked with the day-to-day operations of their CAB program, who establish and manage regular status meetings, ensure tasks are completed on time and oversee all meeting planning and logistics.

-Along with executive sponsors and steering committees, CAB program managers are a crucial member of client advisory program teams and can make or break an advisory program.
-We’ve seen programs suffer in cases where the assigned CAB program manager was unorganized, distracted, too junior or had little impact on the rest of the CAB management team.
+Along with executive sponsors and steering committees, CAB program managers are crucial members of client advisory program teams and can make or break an advisory program.
+We’ve seen programs suffer in cases where the assigned CAB program manager was unorganized, distracted, too junior, or had little impact on the rest of the CAB management team.

 As such, here are five key traits of strong customer advisory board program managers:

 - They’re organized.
 Planning for in-person meetings and virtual conference calls entails managing many deliverables, deadlines, and the contributions of myriad busy professionals.
 A successful CAB program manager is deadline-oriented, proficient in project management and keeping deliverables on track, and proactive in herding the outputs of numerous, often time-starved host company colleagues.
 This person is also able to look ahead to other company priorities, events, or bottlenecks and work proactively to ensure they don’t derail CAB actions, timelines, and deliverables.